-Relations between Religion, State and Politics of Islamic Law: Political Responses of Muhammadiyah Cadres author tries to find the domains proposed by each subject in responding to the problem of the relationship between Islam and democracy.
+Relations between Religion, State and Politics of Islamic Law: Political Responses of Mubermadiyah Cadres

 The study of the relationship between Islam and democracy (religion and politics) for Muhammadiyah cadres is included in the area of ijtihadiyah, which means that differences of opinion cannot be ruled out.
-However, the
+However, the author tries to find the domains proposed by each subject in responding2 the problem of the relationship between Islam and democracy.

 The political democratization that occurred during the Reformation Era would not have necessarily proceeded without the participation and contribution of all elements of society, including Muhammadiyah cadres in Central Kalimantan.
-Before analyzing the political response Muhammadiyah cadres, it is necessary to discuss the perspectives of Muhammadiyah cadres on a various of issues concerning the relationship between Islam and politics and democratic life in general.
-The issues that arise in Muslim societies include the relationship between the state and religion, or more specifically the relationship between Islam and politics, as well as how Muslims respond to democracy, human rights, gender, terrorism and religious radicalism in the context of the contemporary nation and state life.
+Before analyzing the political response of Muhammadiyah cadres, it is necessary to discuss the perspectives of Muhammadiyah cadres on a various of issues concerning the relationship between Islam and politics and democratic life in general.
+The issues that arise in Muslim societies include the relationship between the state and religion, or more specifically the relationship between Islam and politics, a well as how Muslims respond to democracy, human rights, gender, terrorism and religious radicalism in the context of the contemporary nation and state life.
+For Muhammadiyah cadres, the study of the relationship between